ibis-hdl/compiler/Readme.md

 e.g., see [.devcontainer](https://github.com/ibis-hdl/compiler/tree/main/.devcontainer)

 * C++20 compliant compiler; developed and tested with the big three:
-    - Visual Studio 2022 Developer Command Prompt v17.11.5 (not clang-cl due to missing Cmake support on project's side at this time)
+    - Visual Studio 2022 Developer Command Prompt v17.11.5 (not clang-cl due to missing CMake support on project's side at this time)
     - clang++ 18
     - g++ 13